ernestograndoli/nestjs-challenge-sec/README.md

 $ npm run start:dev
 ```

+## Swagger

+You can check Swagger API at http://localhost:3002/api - Are not totally finished but its works.

 The APP will run at http://localhost:3002

 Here are some wallet addresses to check out the app, I took from the Transactions API because I couldn't find the API to get wallets, so if you use some of these you should try the full app.